stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 soil seemed to draw the heavy metal talisman more and more.
 Then I felt my implements strike a hard surface, and wondered if a rock layer rested beneath.
 Prying about with the trench-knife, I found that such was not the case.
-Instead, to my intense surprise and feverish interest, I brought up a mould-clogged, heavy object of cylindrical shape&mdash;about a foot long and four inches in diameter&mdash;to which my hanging talisman clove with glue-like tenacity.
+Instead, to my intense surprise and feverish interest, I brought up a mould-clogged, heavy object of cylindrical shape--about a foot long and four inches in diameter--to which my hanging talisman clove with glue-like tenacity.
 As I cleared off the black loam my wonder and tension increased at the bas-reliefs revealed by that process.
-The whole cylinder, ends and all, was covered with figures and hieroglyphs; and I saw with growing excitement that these things were in the same unknown tradition as those on Grey Eagle&rsquo;s charm and on the yellow metal trappings of the ghost I had seen through my binoculars.
+The whole cylinder, ends and all, was covered with figures and hieroglyphs; and I saw with growing excitement that these things were in the same unknown tradition as those on Grey Eagle's charm and on the yellow metal trappings of the ghost I had seen through my binoculars.

-  Sitting down, I further cleaned the magnetic cylinder against the rough corduroy of my knickerbockers, and observed that it was made of the same heavy, lustrous unknown metal as the charm&mdash;hence, no doubt, the singular attraction.
-The carvings and chasings were very strange and very horrible&mdash;nameless monsters and designs fraught with insidious evil&mdash;and all were of the highest finish and craftsmanship.
+  Sitting down, I further cleaned the magnetic cylinder against the rough corduroy of my knickerbockers, and observed that it was made of the same heavy, lustrous unknown metal as the charm--hence, no doubt, the singular attraction.
+The carvings and chasings were very strange and very horrible--nameless monsters and designs fraught with insidious evil--and all were of the highest finish and craftsmanship.
 I could not at first make head or tail of the thing, and handled it aimlessly until I spied a cleavage near one end.
 Then I sought eagerly for some mode of opening, discovering at last that the end simply unscrewed.